mcnica89/DATA6100/README.md

 # DATA6100_F23
-Notebooks for DATA6100 in Fall 2023.
+Notebooks for DATA6100.
 Course website with more notes at https://publish.obsidian.md/nicam/Intro+to+Data+Science